joshuadavidthomas/django-github-app/CONTRIBUTING.md

 The project uses [`pytest`](https://docs.pytest.org/) for testing and [`nox`](https://nox.thea.codes/) to run the tests in multiple environments.

-To run the test suite against the default versions of Python (lower bound of supported versions) and Django (lower bound of LTS versions), run:
+To run the test suite against the default versions of Python (lower bound of supported versions) and Django (lower bound of LTS versions):

 ```bash
 uv run nox --session test